danielabar/meblog/src/markdown/active_storage_form_errors.md

 1   receipt  ExpenseReport  1          1        2025-03-21 12:46:13.604834
 ```

-We can also check the `storage` directory in the project root and observe that there are no new files uploaded, even though the user did attempt to upload a new file `receipt-2.pdf`:
+We can also check the `storage` directory in the project root and observe that there are no new files uploaded, even though the user did attempt to upload a new file `receipt-2.pdf`.
+The only file is listed is from the previous happy path, which was `receipt-1.pdf`:

 ```
 tree storage -I "*.sqlite3*|*sqlite3*|*/.*" --prune